cortex-js/compute-engine/src/docs/guide-symbols.md

 toc: true
 ---

-A symbol is a named mathematical object.
+A **symbol** is a named mathematical object.
 It belongs to a domain and it may hold a value.
-A symbol without a value represents a mathematical unknown in an expression.
+A symbol without a value represents a mathematical unknown in an expression.{.xl}

 **To change the value or domain of a symbol**, use the `value` and `domain` properties of the symbol.